JuliaEditorSupport/Julia-sublime/README.md

 ### Sublime Text version support

 This package should be only used in Sublime Text 4 or above.
 Sublime Text 3 support is deprecated.
-You are still able to install older version of Julia from Package Control.
+You are still able to install older version (0.9.0) of Julia from Package Control or from GitHub release https://github.com/juliaeditorsupport/julia-sublime/releases.

 ### Custom colors